Hauts-de-France & Upper Loire Barge Cruise 2024

 Return to Paris

-After breakfast, you will be chauffeured back to Paris for the end of the morning.
+After breakfast, at 9.30 you will be chauffeured back to Paris for the end of the morning.

-We hope to see you again on the “C’est la Vie”!
+We look forward to your company again on the “C’est la Vie”!

 Notes